Justintime50/nginx-php-docker/README.md

 ## Docker Tags

+This image is intended to be used with recent PHP tags.
+Some packages may not install properly on anything `< 7.3`.

 - `latest` - uses the latest explicitly requested release on the PHP Alpine track.
 - `7.4` - uses the latest release on the PHP 7.4 Alpine track.
 - `7.3` - uses the latest release on the PHP 7.3 Alpine track.